okcandy/co2.emission/README.md

 ## CO2 Emission

-This is part of tidytuesday project to analyse food consumption and CO2 emissions for 130 countries.
+This is part of tidytuesday project to analyse food consumption and carbon footprint for 130 countries.

 #### github-page